Kiyomarthi/usePopcorn/README.md

 # UsePopcorn
 ## Description
-- **Description**:
 - The ability to access movies, search and check their full descriptions, including scores
 - through the API of the IMDb site; The ability to record watched videos and provide personal feedback about them.
 - **Programming languages**: HTML, CSS, JS, React
 ## Preview